 Crochet and knit; natural and synthetic yarns; web media

 15 x 5.5 feet

 From 2003-2008, a diverse group of international knit and crochet hobbyists participated in the microRevolt project-- the Nike Blanket Petition, a 15-foot wide handmade blanket of the Nike swoosh.
 Each 4 x 4 inch square creates the Nike logo, acting as a signature for fair labor policies for Nike garment workers.
 Over the five-year period, "anti-sweatshop" squares were stitched into the quilt-- representing people petitioning from over 30 countries.
 Squares accumulated from microRevolt workshops and exhibition tours, though many were donated from global knitting circles by post-mail.
-Currently the Nike Blanket is on view in France at the Musée Bargoin in the Ville de Clermont-Ferrand (Jun 21, 2016 - Dec 31, 2016), heading to Mexico City 2017.
+The Nike Blanket has been on view at the Musée Bargoin (Clermont-Ferrand, France); the Victoria and Albert Museum (London); the Museum of Contemporary Craft (Portland); the Powerhouse Museum (Sydney) the Textile Museum of Canada (Toronto) among many other venues.
 Much more here